jackson-ohanian/q-learning-connect-4/README.md

   Double Q Learning, two AIs compete for given epochs, focused on training one and using the other to influence that training.

   A convulation-like filter is put over the board (stride=1, padding=0) the larger the size the more computational power and memory is needed.. to do a full 7x6 board is pretty signifigant (some billions of boards from quick math), anything under 4 is borderline useless.
+The downside here is he will miss blocks sometimes.
   More info in header documentation.

   Training is epsilon greedy to encourage exploratory action.
 High decay rate to give the AI more freedom to make multi-turn plays.